 - Using a VPN over a cellular network or using a VPN over Wi-Fi

 So, really, the safest way to ensure your security while on the go is to use a multi-layered approach.
 The use of anti-malware protection, firewalls, VPNs, and online common sense are also vital.

-Norton WiFi Privacy is a VPN that encrypts all the information sent and received by your mobile device while you’re on public Wi-Fi, making your public connection private.
+Norton Secure VPN is a VPN that encrypts all the information sent and received by your mobile device while you’re on public Wi-Fi, making your public connection private.

 Keep your online activity more secure and private in one click

 Norton Secure VPN helps prevent companies from tracking your online activities or location by encrypting your information on our no-log VPN.